bedops/bedops/docs/content/reference/file-management/conversion/sam2bed.rst

 =====

 The ``sam2bed`` script parses SAM data from standard input and prints :ref:`sorted <sort-bed>` BED to standard output.
 The ``sam2starch`` script uses an extra step to parse SAM to a compressed BEDOPS :ref:`Starch-formatted <starch_specification>` archive, which is also directed to standard output.

+.. tip:: If you work with RNA-seq data, you can use the ``--split`` option to process reads with ``N``-CIGAR operations, splitting them into separate BED elements.

 .. tip:: By default, all conversion scripts now output sorted BED data ready for use with BEDOPS utilities.
 If you do not want to sort converted output, use the ``--do-not-sort`` option.
 Run the script with the ``--help`` option for more details.